-This Just Egg Omelette is ready in 10 minutes, and stuffed with veggies!
-It’s light and fluffy and absolutely perfect!
+This Just Egg Omelette is ready in 10 minutes and stuffed with veggies!
+It’s a light and fluffy, savory breakfast!

-This simple breakfast or brunch Just Egg Quiche uses a plant-based egg substitute, with a gluten-free crust to create a light and fluffy filling with fresh herbs and spring vegetables!
+This simple breakfast or brunch Just Egg Quiche uses a plant-based egg substitute with a gluten-free crust to create a light and fluffy filling with fresh herbs and spring vegetables!
 Use any vegetables in this recipe, such as mushrooms, tomatoes, or asparagus.

 Vegan spanakopita triangles are made with crisp buttery phyllo dough and filled with chopped spinach and vegan feta cheese!